 Why EPM Exists

 EPM exists to address this gap.
-It provides structure where spreadsheets rely on individual knowledge.
-It creates repeatable processes where manual workarounds once lived.
-Most importantly, it allows finance teams to shift their focus from assembling information to interpreting it.
+It provides structure where spreadsheets rely on individual knowledge, creates repeatable processes where manual workarounds once lived and allows finance teams to shift their focus from assembling information to interpreting it.

 What EPM Covers in Practice